What is watermain flushing?

 - This should clear out your homes water line and correct the problem

 Signage will be posted in the area when flushing crews are present.
 Due to the nature of the work, schedules will only be known approximately one week in advance.
-Please visit the City of Lethbridge News Centre for an up to date notice.
+Please visit our News Centre

 Q: Why is the flushing water sometimes discoloured?